-If you have been trying with no luck to get pregnant and have not been able to a find a reason for your infertility, it may be time to have a simple blood test to determine if your glucose levels are too high.
+You’ve have been trying with no luck to get pregnant and have not been able to a find a reason for your infertility.
+You may have tried a fertility cleanse, begun eating a fertility diet, and are taking all the right supplements and herbs, but are still having trouble conceiving.
+It may be time to have a simple blood test to determine if your glucose levels are too high.

 With the rates of Type II diabetes rising every year in the U.S., more and more infertility specialists are looking toward this health issue as a main cause of some otherwise unexplained infertility cases they see.